Skip to docs navigation

 Assignment Overview

-This exercise introduces using lights and physical based material shaders in Blender in Maya.
+This exercise introduces using lights and physical based material shaders in Blender and Maya.
 To render an image, it must have lights setup in the correct locations to light the object or scene.
 Varying the intensity and distance of the lights will change the look of the render dramatically.
 Experiment and render multiple versions of the scene that you create.

 Render Image Requirements